procadiana/tweeter/README.md

 # :star::star: Tweeter :star::star:

-Tweeter is a sinbgle-page AJAX-based Twitter clone.
+Tweeter is a single-page AJAX-based Twitter clone.
 It used JQuery, HTML5 and CSS.

 ## Tweeter has the following features: